donejs/donejs/docs/guides.md

 @outline 2 ol

 @description DoneJS is about getting your application ... er ... done so you can spend time with your friends and family.
-To demonstrate how easy it is to make an application with all the bells and wistles a modern developer needs, we created the following guides.
+To demonstrate how easy it is to make something amazing with all the bells and wistles a modern developer needs, we created the following guides.